ZiluLiang/Pirate-fMRI_Analysis/scripts/multivariate/MultivariateAnalysisPipeline.md

 Similarly, we can use a feature-based groundtruth map, disregarding which feature maps onto x and which feature maps onto y, to derive the above direction types.
 ### Predicted Cosine Similarity of different models of representation
+Right now all the analyses in this section is based on the assumption that there is only one run.
+All the predictions are within run.
+We haven't formalize a good hypothesis for between-run data yet.
 #### highDim-25
 Under the assumption of highDim-25 model, there are three possible values of cosine similarity between any given pair of coding directions: $0.5$, $0$, $-0.5$.
+To better understand why this is the case, here is an illustration that represent 4 stimuli using one hot coding.
+The locations of these 4 stimuli in this representation space form a tetrahedron.
 When the pair of coding directions intersect at the starting location or ending location, its  cosine similarity is $0.5$ or $-0.5$.
 When the pair do not share starting or ending location, its cosine similarity is 0.
-To better understand why this is the case, here is an illustration that represent 4 stimuli using one hot coding.
-The locations of these 4 stimuli in this representation space form a tetrahedron.
+However, this is assuming that there are no bias towards certain stimuli (e.g., no shape/color bias, no training/test bias).
+If there are biases, the vertices of the tetrahedron will not be equidistant.
+It may strech,  then the cosine similarity of the pair of coding directions that intersect will no longer be 0.5 or -0.5.
+The true null of this model will be hard to estimate.
+Therefore, we focus only on the case where there are no intersection (with a theorectical prediciton of 0).

 ![cosine similarity between coding directions in one-hot coding case](/readmeplots/highDcodingdir_cossim.png)

 Coming back to the 25 stimuli in our experiment, in the within X/Y case, each X column/Y row has 5 stimuli, which yields ${5\choose2} = 10$ coding directions.
 These $10$ coding directions constitutes ${10\choose2} = 45$ pairs of coding directions to compute cosine similarity measures on.
 Among all $45$ pairs of coding directions, there are:
  - $\left[{4\choose2} + {3\choose2} + {2\choose2}\right]*2 = 20$ pairs of stimuli that share the same starting/ending locations
  - $3+2+1+2+1+1 = 10$ pairs of stimuli that starting location of one of the coding direction is the ending location of the other
- - $15$ pairs of stimuli that do not share the same starting/ending locations
+ - $15$ pairs of stimuli that do not share the same starting/ending locations  - this is the type of pairs we will focus on

 Therefore,
-- the average cosine similarity of within X/Y pairs is ${{20\times0.5+10\times(-0.5)}\over 45} = {5\over45} = {1\over9} = 0.111111$...
+- the average cosine similarity of within X/Y pairs that do not intersect at a vertex is $0$

 For between X/Y pairs, the coding directions in any pair never cross with each other.
 Hence,
 - the cosine similarity of between X/Y pairs will always be $0$

 #### highDim-10
 This model assumes that the representations factorise color and shape, but each color/shape is still represented using one-hot coding.
 Thus, between X/Y pairs should be parallel, but within X/Y would show similar result as the highDim-25 model.
 In sum, for this model,
-- the average cosine similarity of within X/Y pairs is $0.111111...$
+- the average cosine similarity of within X/Y pairs that do not intersect at a vertex is $0$
-- the average cosine similarity of between X/Y pairs is $0$
+- the average cosine similarity of between X/Y pairs is $1$

 #### lowDim-2
 This model assumes that not only the representations factorise color and shape, but also project color/shape onto x/y axis respectively.
 Thus, between X/Y pairs as well as within X/Y pairs should all be parallel,
-- the average cosine similarity of within X/Y pairs is $0$
+- the average cosine similarity of within X/Y pairs is $1$
-- the average cosine similarity of between X/Y pairs is $0$
+- the average cosine similarity of between X/Y pairs is $1$

 Similarly, we can calculate the theoretical prediction of these models using a feature-based groundtruth map for classifying direction pairs.
 Together we can arrive at the following predictions: